StroepWafel/LYTE/README.md

 ```

 ### banned_users.json
-This file is used to store all banned YouTube usernames.
-For the time being, you will have to add them manually to the file, each name should be in quotation marks and separated by commas, for example:
+This file is used to store all banned YouTube user Ids.
+For the time being, you will have to add them manually to the file, each Id should be in quotation marks and separated by commas, for example:
 ```JSON
 ["name 1", "name 2", "name 3"]
 ```
+To find a channel's ID you can use [this site](https://www.tunepocket.com/youtube-channel-id-finder/)
 # Notes

 - This program can be run on any Windows PC with no API key or cookie required